ber136192/datasharing/README.md

 ids and one row for each data type).

 If you are sharing your data with the collaborator in Excel, the tidy data should be in one Excel file per table.
-They should not have multiple worksheets, no macros should be applied to the data, and no columns/cells should be highlighted.
+They should not have multiple worksheets, and no macros should be applied to the data, and no columns/cells should be highlighted.
 Alternatively share the data in a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) or [TAB-delimited](http://en.wikipedia.org/wiki/Tab-separated_values) text file.